State’s economic recovery benefits from Sabah Maju Jaya 1.0 - Borneo Post Online

-KOTA KINABALU (Sept 22): The Sabah Maju Jaya 1.0 development plan has been a positive impact on the state’s economic recovery efforts amid the pandemic, the Sabah state assembly was told today.
+KOTA KINABALU(Sept 22): The Sabah Maju Jaya 1.0 development plan has been a positive impact on the state’s economic recovery efforts amid the pandemic, the Sabah state assembly was told yesterday.

 “Early indications show that the implementation of Hala Tuju Sabah Maju Jaya and Sabah Maju Jaya 1.0 has managed to draw investors into the three main focus sectors of the state’s economy,” he said in a reply to Calvin Chong Ket Kiun (DAP-Elopura), who asked what the state’s administration was doing to revive Sabah’s economic and social sectors from the impact of Covid-19.